MisterDerpie/container-memory-gc/README.md

 Max Heap Size:      500MB   # 2000 MB   succeeded
 ```

-It was immediately visible that the output of the max heap size ([Runtime.maxMemory](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#maxMemory--)) seemed to be a fraction of what the container's limit was.
+It was immediately visible that the output of the max heap size ([Runtime.maxMemory](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#maxMemory--)) seems to be a fraction of what the container's limit is.
 Therefore, the question whether the JVM is aware of the container's memory limit can be answered with yes.

 To get an understanding where these values come from, I ran the following commands